-¶ 1 Following a bench trial, Timothy Barber (Timothy) was found guilty of second degree murder and sentenced to a term of 27 years' imprisonment.
-Timothy appeals arguing that (1) the evidence did not prove him guilty of second degree murder beyond a reasonable doubt; (2) the trial court improperly excluded evidence of Lamont Larkins's prior violent conduct; (3) the trial court imposed an excessive sentence; and (4) the court erred in its calculation of court fines, fees, and costs.

-$\P 2$ We find that the State failed to refute Timothy's evidence that he acted to prevent a robbery, a forcible felony.
-Because the evidence does not show beyond a reasonable doubt that Timothy lacked justification for his use of force, we reverse the conviction.
+- ¶ 1 Following a bench trial, the court found Jason Smith (Jason) guilty of second degree murder and sentenced him to a term of 12 years' imprisonment.
+Jason now appeals, and contends that (1) the evidence did not prove him guilty of second degree murder beyond a reasonable doubt; (2) his trial counsel provided ineffective assistance by failing to present evidence of Lamont Larkins's prior conviction for robbery and by failing to move for severance of Jason's trial from Timothy Barber's (Timothy) trial; (3) he was entitled to an additional day of sentence credit; and (4) the court erred in its calculation of court fines, fees, and costs. - We find that the State failed to refute Jason's evidence that he acted to prevent a robbery, a forcible felony.
+Because the evidence does not show beyond a reasonable doubt that Jason lacked justification for his use of force, we reverse his conviction.